lunatech-labs/lunatech-beginner-quarkus-course/slides/02-getting-started.md

 ## Quarkus and Microprofile

-TODO: Move this to a place *after* we actually use a Microprofile API in the code.
+The JAX-RS API's are part of Eclipse Microprofile (and Jakarta EE!)

-Eclipse Microprofile is a set of APIs that can be implemented by vendors:
+Eclipse Microprofile is a set of APIs suitable for Microservices that can be implemented by vendors:

 * CDI
 * JSON-B